dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-cert-extra-sans=127.0.0.1
    ```

-1. Optionally, configure your web browser to trust the Kubernetes cluster
-   certificate authority, by importing `/etc/kubernetes/pki/ca.crt` as a
-   trusted CA certificate.

-1. Navigate to `https://127.0.0.1:6443/api` in your browser.
-If you told your
-   browser to trust the cluster certificate authority, the browser should
-   indicate that you have a secure connection.
-If not, click past the warning
-   about the connection being insecure.

 1. Execute the commands to configure kubectl as returned by
    `kubeadm init`.
 Most likely they will be as follows: